HautechAI/agents/packages/platform-server/src/llloop/README.md

 - Operational dependencies (OpenAI client, ToolRegistry, Logger) are injected into reducer constructors by LLLoop when wiring.
 - Dispatcher signature: invoke({ reducers, state, ctx, logger }).
 - LoopState carries no routing flags; routing is solely via ReduceResult.next.
+- Replace-only semantics: reducers must return the full messages array; the engine computes a diff (appended messages) to persist and emit events.